calvinchengx/learngeventsocketio/docs/source/gevent.rst

     [...] you get a readiness notification as soon as the kernel knows whether and how much data is there, and in the case of open files, that’s always the case, so you always get a readiness notification instantly, and your read (or possibly write) will still block on the disk I/O.

 File I/O does not really work the asynchronous way.
 It blocks!
-Expect your application to block on file I/O, so load every file you need up front before handling requests or do file-I/O in a separate process (Pipes support non-blocking I/O).
+Expect your application to block on file I/O, so load every file you need up front before handling requests or do file I/O in a separate process (Pipes support non-blocking I/O).

 Summary
 -------------

 * gevent helps us to reduce the overheads associated with threading to a minium. (greenlets)
 * gevent helps us avoid resource wastage during I/O by using asynchronous, event-based I/O. (libevent/libev depending on which version of gevent we use)
+* gevent is exceptionally suited for concurrency implementation with webservers, databases, caches and messaging frameworks because these are I/O-bound operations
+* The exception to I/O performance gain is file I/O. To deal with that, load file upfront or execute file I/O in a separate process
+* gevent is not a solution for multicore CPU-bound programs
+*